 THE SCAM: Illegal taxis (黑车 = literally “black car”) that make a good living overcharging foreigners.
 “Black” doesn’t refer to the actual color of a taxi (just that they’re unlicensed and shady).
 Once you get in, you’re at their mercy.
 Sometimes, they’ll have a fake meter rigged to produce ridiculous rates.
 I’ve heard reports of these shady drivers just dropping people off at random destinations after collecting their payday as well as drivers who drive off with luggage as soon as the passenger gets out.

-Note: in Beijing in particular, a lot of taxi drivers are relatively inexperienced and Beijing is notoriously confusing (and changing).
+Note: In Beijing in particular, a lot of taxi drivers are relatively inexperienced and Beijing is notoriously confusing (and changing).
 So try to determine if they really know the destination and don’t automatically assume that they’re scamming you (they might just be lost).

 Fortunately, it’s easy to avoid these black taxis by just looking at their license plates.
-All legitimate taxis in Beijing all have a plate that starts with “京 B”
+All legitimate taxis in Beijing all have a plate that starts with “京 B”.

-- Watch for the (above) fake bill swap when paying.
+- Watch for the fake bill swap when paying.
 Ideally, have smaller notes with you before you get in.
 Reminder: tipping is not expected (but heartily accepted).

 - Instead of going with any taxi driver who is parked and has approached you, try flagging down one driving by on the street, even if you need to walk a couple of blocks (especially in touristy areas like the Forbidden City).

 - To avoid overcharging by normal taxis, get a general idea of how much the fare should be by asking a local (e.g. hotel staff).
 Have them write down your destination in Chinese, along with their price estimate to show to your driver.

 - If you’ve been overcharged or scammed, write down the license plate number as well as the driver’s ID number so that you can report them.
 Also, take some photos of the car and driver if possible.